-- Can a girl participate on a boys' team if she was not a member of the boys' team during the school year?
-No. - Can a girl, who has participated on the boys' team during the regular season, compete in the boys' state series instead of the girls' state series? - Yes.
-If a member school offers a boys' team but no girls' team in a sport in which the IHSA sponsors both a boys and girls state tournament series, and in which students may compete for individual honors, the school will be permitted to enter a girl in the boys state tournament series provided she has participated on the boys' team in that sport during the regular season. - Can a girl who has participated on the boys' team during the regular season, opt to compete in the girls' state series instead? - Yes.
+- Can a girl, who has participated on the boys' team during the regular season, compete in the boys' state series instead of the girls' state series? - Yes.
+If a member school offers a boys' team but no girls' team in a sport in which the IHSA sponsors both a boys and girls state tournament series, and in which students may compete for individual honors, the school will be permitted to enter a girl in the boys state tournament series provided she has participated on the boys' team in that sport during the regular season. - Q: Can a girl who has participated on the boys' team during the regular season, opt to compete in the girls' state series instead? - Yes.
 The school may elect to enter the girl to compete for individual honors in the IHSA girls' state tournament series in that sport.
 However, a school will not be permitted to enter a girl in both the IHSA boys' and girls' state tournament series in that sport.